Timeline of Australian inventions: 20th century Post-Federation – 1901–1945

 1917 – Aspro – Aspro was invented by the chemist George Nicholas as a form of aspirin in a tablet.
+Nicholas developed a specialized dry granulation process to ensure salicylic acid would not be released, turning the formula into a reliable and stable tablet.
+Originally marketed as "Nicholas-Aspirin" from a makeshift laboratory in his St Kilda, Melbourne pharmacy, he renamed it "Aspro".

 1919 – Non-perishable Anthrax vaccine – Metallurgist and bacteriologist John McGarvie Smith after long experimenting found an effective Anthrax vaccine which would keep for an indefinite period.
 Louis Pasteur had originally discovered a vaccine, which, however, would not keep.

 1920 – Crankless engine– Engines that eliminated the need for a crankshaft found in most automotive and stationary engines was invented by Anthony Michell.
 The engines did not require connecting rod and bearings found in most engines and as such could be lighter and more compact.

+1921 – Hart's Royal Dyes – English-born Australian inventor Eady Hart developed and patented Hart's Royal Dyes, a range of natural dyes used for colouring textiles.

 1924 – Car radio – The first car radio was fitted to an Australian car built by Kellys Motors in New South Wales.

 1924 – Stobie pole – A power line pole made of two steel joists held apart by a slab of concrete.
 It was invented by Adelaide Electric Supply Company engineer James Cyril Stobie.

 1925 – Record changer – Invented by Eric Waterworth, a record changer (also called an autochanger) is a device that plays several phonograph records in sequence without user intervention.
 Record changers were common until the 1980s.

 1927 – The Pedal Wireless – A pedal-operated two-way radio invented by Alfred Traeger.

 1928 – Electronic Pacemaker – Developed by Edgar H Booth and Mark C Liddell, the heart pacemaker had a portable apparatus which 'plugged into a lighting point.
 One pole was applied to a skin pad soaked in strong salt solution' while the other pole 'consisted of a needle insulated except at its point, and was plunged into the appropriate cardiac chamber'.
 'The pacemaker rate was not good from about 80 to 120 pulses per minute, and likewise the voltage variable from 1.5 to 120 volts.'
 The apparatus was used at Crown Street Women's Hospital, Sydney to revive a potentially stillborn infant whose heart continued 'to beat on its own accord', 'at the end of 10 minutes' of stimulation.